tkubica12/azurestack-lab/AdvancedNetworking.md

 ## Step XX - deploying enterprise-grade reverse proxy / Web Application Firewall with proxy
-Note proxy currently offers GUI deployment model only for basic non-HA and manual setup.
-More automated (autoconfiguration of license and Azure Stack connector) or clustered deployments are being developed by proxy on their [GitHub](https://github.com/proxyNetworks/proxy-azure-stack-arm-templates).
-Please consult with proxy on their roadmap and supported scenarios for Azure Stack.

-proxy supports advanced topologies in Azure including auto-scaling group (VMSS), provisioning via Big IQ, proxy cluster behind Azure LB managed by proxy (allows for multiple public IPs in automated way), per-app proxy and multi-NIC configurations.
-For Azure Stack they currently support single-VM single-NIC basic deployments.

 ## Step XX - using Azure Stack VPN